graphql/graphql-spec/spec/Section 3 -- Type System.md

 is guaranteed by the server to be a valid URL.

-When defining a custom scalar, GraphQL services should provide a specification URL via `specifiedBy` introspection field or the `@specifiedBy` directive.
+When defining a custom scalar, GraphQL services should provide a specification URL via the `specifiedBy` introspection field or the `@specifiedBy` directive.
 This URL must link to a human-readable specification of the data format, serialization, and coercion rules for the scalar.
 For example, a GraphQL service providing a `UUID` scalar may link to RFC 4122, or some custom document defining a reasonable subset of that RFC.
 If a scalar specification URL is present,